Charles Bronson: Public parole hearing due for notorious prisoner

 The board decided Causley was fit for release and he has since been freed.

-Bronson's hearing is due to take place on 6 and 8 March at the Royal Courts of Justice in London.
+Bronson's hearing is due to take place at the Royal Courts of Justice in London and will continue on Wednesday.

 The Parole Board's duty will be to decide whether Bronson presents a danger to others.
 If the risks are deemed low, he could be released on a life licence.